 You can allow your employees to share access to files and folders on your network

-- Operating systems like Microsoft Windows and macOS, allow you to share files.
-If you have a network server, the files can be stored there, but it's now more common to store files on the cloud via services such as Dropbox.
+- Popular operating systems such as Microsoft Windows and macOS, allow you to seamlessly share files.
+If you have a network server, the files can be stored there, but it's now more common to store files on the cloud using a service such as Dropbox.

 - Rather than using email to update documents, changes and comments can be added to the master copy.

-Some tools will allow you to plan, coordinate and track tasks and projects
+Some tools allow you to plan, coordinate and track tasks and projects

-- An online collaboration package puts all relevant project documents, plans and files in one place.
+- Online collaborative systems such as Monday, Asana, Trello, and Microsoft Teams store all relevant project documents, plans and files in one place.

 - Everyone involved in projects can log in and check their tasks, send messages and update their progress.

-- These tools typically track document revisions and make it easy to roll back to a previous version.
+- These tools typically track document revisions and make it easy to restore previous versions.

 3. Customer intelligence